Rogers Communications battle reaches court as rival chairmen claim legitimacy - Up News Info

 Article content

-RCI has disputed the legality of this move, and the matter will now be decided by the courts.
+RCI has disputed the legality of this move, and the matter will now be decided in court.

+The Supreme Court of British Columbia will meet on Nov.
+1, to hear submissions by RCI and the Trust about the legality of Edward Rogers’ attempt to reconstitute the board through a written resolution without conducting a meeting of shareholders, according to a separate statement by RCI.

 The original board, including his mother and two sisters, named board member John MacDonald as chair and backed Natale.